olets/WideText/README.md

 It's like Nermal to [the wonderful] [BigText](https://github.com/zachleat/BigText)'s Garfield: younger and lighter.

-Bonuses: 800b of vanilla js, doesn't rerun on window resize events
-Drawback for some: won't work on IE < 8
+Bonuses: 800b of vanilla js, runs just once on load (works on window resize events without rerunning) Drawback for some: won't work on IE < 8

 [Check out the pen demo!](http://codepen.io/henry/pen/beBQzJ)